 b.
-Educational Practice
+Approach

-Explain what you have been doing and how it is it responsive to your students' needs and to the challenges of your context?
-How do you enable student learning - what methods, approaches and practices do you employ?
+Explain what you have been doing and how it is it responsive to your learners' needs and to the challenges of your context.
+How do you enable learning - what methods, approaches, practices, solutions and/or interventions do you employ?
+Why are you using these approaches and how do they demonstrate identified good practice?
+What barriers or obstacles have you had to overcome and how?
+In what ways have you included success factors for Māori and Pacific learners?
+How long have you been using these approaches and how have they adapted over time?
 How do your teaching strategies, goals, teaching methods and materials, assessments, student interactions, and curriculum or course/programme design exemplify 'sustained excellence' within the context described in Question a?

 c.
-Impact and outcomes
+Impact

 Detail the impact your practice is having and how you know this.
+Who is impacted (students, whānau, communities, employers etc)?
+How do you know your practice has made an impact?
 What have your students learned from you and what have they done with this learning?
-How do you know or assess that your students have learned and can apply that learning effectively?
-What is the impact of your teaching on your students, their families, communities and employers?
 How do you know that the learning outcomes meet the students' needs, and those of other stakeholders' (e.g., whānau, employers, professional bodies, the wider community)?
+How are you addressing issues of equity and diversity?
+What measures or indicators do you have that provide evidence of impact?
+What was the impact beyond the learning environment?